Simon-Eklundh/youtube_rss_reader/README.md

 # YouTube_rss_reader

+# IMPORTANT:

+THIS IS CURRENTLY WRITTEN FOR THE LEGACY VERSION, THE NEW VERSION WILL NEED A NEW README

+### old

 reads a list of YouTube channels (by channel ids or linkx) and downloads any new video from said channels

 ## How to use